 And then, in an instant.
 The blink-of-an-eye.
 Someone – be it friend or foe or complete stranger – comes along and ruins it.
 It might be the person who cut you off on the highway, giving you the finger as they speed away.
 Or the coworker who doesn’t know when to stop talking about last night’s episode of your least-favorite show.
 Or especially that @sshole on the internet who knows just how to push your buttons and get a rise.

 But then there’s that annoying quip, that backwards belief, that mind-bogglingly asinine quote, that gets you right in the gut.

 It can be hard to be confident

 Even when you know that you’re right.
 You can’t get into the minds of others (the best X-Men power).
 And, again, it doesn’t even have to be a stranger; it could be someone you know, an old friend or lover, that blindsides you with one of those backwards beliefs we were talking about.

-“We’ve been hunting together for years!
-How can you be in favor of gun control?”
+How can you be in support of this-or-that policy?

-Or whatever view that seems so utterly normal to you, yet isn’t held by someone else.
-You’re suddenly in a full-blown argument, pulling out all the stops, hurling insults with rapid speed (the worst X-Men power) in a desperate attempt to prove you were right all along.
+A view that seems so very normal to you, but isn’t held by someone else.
+And, suddenly, you’re suddenly in a full-blown argument, pulling out all the stops, hurling insults with rapid speed (the worst X-Men power) in a desperate attempt to prove you were right all along.

 And those 19 GIFs for winning any political argument on Facebook will only get you so far.

 Why do people argue so much?

-There’s the obvious, simple answer to that question: Because people like to be right.
-No matter what the topic or issue is.
-People argue because they like to argue, and there is an increasingly pervasive idea that we need to win no matter what.
+There’s the obvious, simple answer to the question of why we argue – people like to be right, no matter the question or topic or issue.
+People often argue simply because they like to argue, and there is an increasingly pervasive idea that we need to win no matter what.

-Though, on some level, it’s might not even be conscious: As published in PsychCentral: “These responses are not rationally chosen… they are triggered by external stimuli which cause your brain to fire almost instantly.”
+Though, on some level, it may not even be conscious: As published in PsychCentral: “These responses are not rationally chosen… they are triggered by external stimuli which cause your brain to fire almost instantly.”